DavidHornung/Machine_learning/README.md

 ## [1.
 Mandatory models (click to redirect)](https://github.com/Adrian-Muino/DMML2022_Geneva/blob/main/Code/1.DMML_2022_Geneva_Mandatory_Models.ipynb)
 In this first notebook we were not allowed to clean the data and had to keep the sentence has they were.
 We also were asked to implement 4 classification models (Logistic Regression, Random Forest, K-Nearest Neighbors and Decision Tree).
-Here are our accuracy results on the test set (containing 20% of the training data):
+Here are our results on the test set ordered by accuracy (containing 20% of the training data):

 |index|Logistic Regression|Random Forest|K-nearest neighbors|Decision Tree|
 |---|---|---|---|---|